 "There you are, Wendy.
 I thought you escaped out the window."
 Father's voice was cold as he placed a close-mouthed kiss against Mother's hand.
 "We shall be late if we don't leave now."

-Mother's eyes found mine and gave me the knowing look I saw women exchange from the times I was young enough to notice it above my dolls' heads.
+Mother's eyes found mine and gave me a knowing look I saw women exchange from the times I was young enough to notice it above my dolls' heads.
 But I'd never received it.

 "You look beautiful."
 Charles's voice cracked a little when he offered me his arm.
 He was like grape cough syrup, and I tried to hide my grimace as I swallowed the sickly sweet words.